dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateIndex.md

 The `/tmp/ordersKey.csv` file specifies the index keys; it uses the `|` character as a column delimiter.
 The temporary HFiles are created in the `/tmp/HFiles` directory.

+## Excluding NULL and Default Values

+You can include the optional `EXCLUDE` clause to specify that you want to exclude from the index either default values or NULL values for the column.
+This can be desirable for a large table in which the index column is largely populated with the same (default or NULL) value; excluding these values in the index can mean:

+* avoiding a large amount of wasted storage space for the index
+* a significant reduction of system resources needed to maintain a very large index

+For an index with multiple columns, only rows with NULL or default values on the leading index column are excluded.
+{: .noteIcon}

+Excluding NULL or default values is not applicable for all queries; the Splice Machine optimizer will automatically determine automatically whether or not such an index can be applied in a specific query.
+The optimizer determines this based on both the cost of using the index, and whether the predicates in the query can guarantee that no rows with NULL or default values could be qualified.

 ## Indexes and constraints

 Unique and primary key constraints generate indexes that enforce or